mebauer/nyc-311-street-flooding/README.md

 Mark Bauer

 # About The Project
-I conducted an analysis of Street Flooding Complaints with NYC Open Data's 311 dataset.
+I conducted an analysis of Street Flooding Complaints with NYC Open Data's 311 data set.

 ![cover photo](figures/cover-photo.png)